 d) Each measurement is a real value representing the throughput in kbit per second.
 The number of measurements is equal to one.
 If the optional QoS level subcounter and S-NSSAI subcounter and PLMN ID subcounter measurements are performed, the number of measurements is equal to the number of mapped 5QIs and the number of supported S-NSSAIs, and the number of PLMN IDs.

-e) The measurement name has the form DRB.UEThpDl, or optionally DRB.UEThpDl.QOS, where QOS identifies the target quality of service class, and DRB.UEThpDl.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpDl.PLMN, where PLMN identifies the PLMN ID..
+e) The measurement name has the form DRB.UEThpDl, or optionally DRB.UEThpDl.QOS, where QOS identifies the target quality of service class, and DRB.UEThpDl.SNSSAI, where SNSSAI identifies the S-NSSAI, and DRB.UEThpDl.PLMN, where PLMN identifies the PLMN ID.

-f) NRCellDU
+f) NRCellDU (for all scenarios except MOCN network sharing with multiple Cell Identity broadcast scenario),

+NROperatorCellDU (for MOCN network sharing with multiple Cell Identity broadcast scenario)

 g) Valid for packet switched traffic